forestgrape/coronavirus/index.md

 If a cross protection between BCoVs and Sars-CoV-2 exists and if yes how it works remains to be determined.
 Depending on the mechanism of action it could be used in many ways.

-### relevance
+### Relevance
 The relevance and usage depends to a large extend on the [mechanisms of action](#mechanisms) and how much protection is provided.
 Possible use cases are polyvalent:

 #### epidemiological
-- knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 can be used to manage the current Covid-19 pandemic.
+- knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 is relevant to manage the current Covid-19 pandemic.
-- Serum conversion occurrence: It could be that a different or no seroconversion occurs to people exposed to different strains of betacoronaviruses.
+- Serum conversion occurrences: It could be that a different or no seroconversion occurs to people exposed to different strains of betacoronaviruses.

 #### medications
 Knowledge of cross immune reactions can help to develop medications and even literal vaccines are thinkable vice versa.